Class Syllabus

 (A) Weather describes short-term atmospheric conditions, climate describes long-term patterns.
 (B) Weather and climate mean the same thing.
 (C) Weather is only about temperature, climate is only about rainfall.
 (D) Climate changes daily, weather changes over years. easy Which instrument is used to measure temperature?

-(A) Thermometer (B) Barometer (C) Anemometer (D) Hygrometer easy Why do camels have long eyelashes and nostrils that can close?
+(A) Thermometer (B) Barometer (C) Anemometer (D) Hygrometer easy What does humidity refer to in weather?

-(A) To protect against desert sand and dust.
-(B) To help them swim better.
-(C) To attract mates.
-(D) To cool their body in cold climates. easy Sign up to practise all 186 Weather, Climate and Adaptations of Animals to Climate questions →10 Light184 Qs → Sample questions
+(A) Amount of water vapor in the air (B) Air temperature (C) Air pressure (D) Speed of wind easy Sign up to practise all 186 Weather, Climate and Adaptations of Animals to Climate questions →10 Light184 Qs → Sample questions

 What is the speed of light in vacuum?

-(A) Remains the same (B) Doubles (C) Halves (D) Becomes zero easy Sign up to practise all 184 Light questions →11 Heat183 Qs → Sample questions
+(A) Reflection (B) Refraction (C) Diffraction (D) Polarization easy Sign up to practise all 184 Light questions →11 Heat183 Qs → Sample questions

 What is the formula to calculate heat energy?

-(A) Roots (B) Stem (C) Stomata (D) Flower easy Sign up to practise all 180 Nutrition in Plants questions →13 Nutrition in Animals179 Qs → Sample questions
+(A) Roots (B) Chloroplasts (C) Stomata (D) Phloem easy Sign up to practise all 180 Nutrition in Plants questions →13 Nutrition in Animals179 Qs → Sample questions

 What type of nutrition do animals perform?

-(A) Autotrophic (B) Heterotrophic (C) Photosynthesis (D) Chemosynthesis easy Which part of an animal's body helps in grinding food?
+(A) Autotrophic (B) Heterotrophic (C) Photosynthesis (D) Chemosynthesis easy Which organ in humans absorbs nutrients from food?

-(A) Photosynthesis (B) Digestion (C) Respiration (D) Excretion easy Sign up to practise all 179 Nutrition in Animals questions →14 Water: A Precious Resource178 Qs → Sample questions
+(A) Elephant (B) Lion (C) Cow (D) Rabbit easy Sign up to practise all 179 Nutrition in Animals questions →14 Water: A Precious Resource178 Qs → Sample questions

 (A) 71% (B) 50% (C) 25% (D) 10% easy Which form of water is not useful for drinking?

-(A) Freshwater (B) Saltwater (C) Groundwater (D) Rainwater easy Sign up to practise all 178 Water: A Precious Resource questions →15 Wastewater Story177 Qs → Sample questions
+(A) Rainwater (B) Surface water (C) Groundwater (D) Pond water easy Sign up to practise all 178 Water: A Precious Resource questions →15 Wastewater Story177 Qs → Sample questions

-(A) Water bottles (B) Sewage from toilets (C) Glass jars (D) Solar panels easy What is the first step in treating wastewater?
+(A) Water bottles (B) Sewage from toilets (C) Glass jars (D) Solar panels easy Why is it important to treat wastewater before releasing it into rivers?

-(A) Disinfection (B) Sedimentation to remove solids (C) Boiling (D) Evaporation easy Sign up to practise all 177 Wastewater Story questions →16 Fibre to Fabric175 Qs → Sample questions
+(A) Can be broken down by bacteria (B) Cannot be broken down (C) Is poisonous (D) Is salty easy Sign up to practise all 177 Wastewater Story questions →16 Fibre to Fabric175 Qs → Sample questions

 What is the primary natural fibre used to make cotton fabric?

-(A) Leaves (B) Stem (C) Roots (D) Flowers easy What process is used to clean raw cotton fibres?
+(A) Silk (B) Cotton (C) Wool (D) Rayon easy What process is used to clean raw cotton fibres?

-(A) Spinning (B) Ginning (C) Weaving (D) Dyeing easy Sign up to practise all 175 Fibre to Fabric questions →17 Forests: Our Lifeline173 Qs → Sample questions
+(A) Cotton (B) Silk (C) Nylon (D) Polyester easy Sign up to practise all 175 Fibre to Fabric questions →17 Forests: Our Lifeline173 Qs → Sample questions

 What is the primary role of forests in the environment?

-(A) Produce oxygen (B) Increase pollution (C) Reduce rainfall (D) Destroy wildlife easy Which gas do trees absorb from the atmosphere?
+(A) Produce oxygen (B) Increase pollution (C) Reduce rainfall (D) Destroy wildlife easy What process do plants in forests use to make their own food?

-(A) Soil erosion (B) Flooding (C) Air pollution (D) All of these easy Sign up to practise all 173 Forests: Our Lifeline questions →18 Electricity149 Qs → Sample questions
+(A) They produce clouds (B) They produce oxygen and absorb carbon dioxide (C) They provide timber (D) They are large easy Sign up to practise all 173 Forests: Our Lifeline questions →18 Electricity149 Qs → Sample questions

 What is the main function of the xylem in plants?